 - Learning Python (O’Reilly)

-- Learn Windows PowerShell in a month of lunches (Jones, Hicks — A personal favourite as I love PowerShell)
+- Learn Windows PowerShell in a month of lunches (Jones, Hicks — A personal favorite as I love PowerShell)

 Now let’s dig into the nuts and bolts of how to become a DevOps engineer — starting with education.